SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ![Azure AD - Storage Account- Create](./Figures/Fig-01-StorageAccount-01.png)

 After having created the Azure Blob Storage account, open the "Manage Access Keys" popup screen and copy the values of **"Storage Account Name"**, and **"Primary Access Key"**.
-Alternatively if using the new Azure Portal, click on your Storage account, click on **"Accss keys"** under the Settings header and copy out the **"Storage account name"** and **"key1"** values.
+Alternatively if using the new Azure Portal, click on your Storage account, click on **"Access keys"** under the Settings header and copy out the **"Storage account name"** and **"key1"** values.

 ![Azure AD - Storage Account- Create](./Figures/Fig-02-StorageAccount-02-Keys.png)